Dr-Agentic/LeaderTalk/README.md

 npm run dev
 ```

-### Firebase Setup
+### Supabase Setup

-1. Create a Firebase project at https://console.firebase.google.com/
+1. Create a Supabase project at https://supabase.com/dashboard
-2. Enable Google Authentication
+2. Enable Google Authentication in Authentication → Providers
-3. Add your app's domain to the Authorized Domains list in Firebase Authentication settings
+3. Add your app's domain to the Site URL and Redirect URLs in Authentication → URL Configuration
-4. Configure your Firebase app credentials in the environment variables
+4. Configure your Supabase credentials in the environment variables

 ## Core Components